 Trieste Italy - Dolce vita in Friuli

 Sailing yachts in Trieste harbor

-Book yours here Arrival by plane, bus or train*.
-Trieste has its own Airport.
+For example, book your journey here by flight, bus or train*.
+Trieste has its own Airports.
 The city can also be reached by train.
-The easiest way to get here is by car.
+However, the easiest way to get there is by car.
 So you are also mobile on site.
 For arrival from Munich takes five hours, ex Salzburg it's four hours from Vienna four hours 50 minutes.
 From Portoroz in Slovenia, the journey takes half an hour.
 It takes two hours from Venice.

 Rental car

-A Car hire from Trieste airport * you can book here.
+A Car hire from Trieste airport * you can also book here.

 Trieste tips

-Click on the photo and make a note of the “Trieste Tips” on Pinterest
+Click on the photo and then remember the "Trieste Tips" on Pinterest

+Trieste Italy - Dolce vita in Friuli